tonytins/tonytins/README.md

 # Arf!
 I'm Tony Bark. 🦊

-I'm a self-taught software developer with experience in C# and Rust.
-I'm an artist with a passion for programming and have been constantly teaching myself new skills.
+I'm a self-taught developer and artist.
 I strive for high maintainability and low technical debt in my projects.
+While I make plenty of software and libraries, I like to develop games.

-- 🛠️ Most comfortable using `C#` and `Rust`
+- 🛠️ Most comfortable using `GDScript`, `C#` and `Rust`
 - 🧰 Familiar with `Godot` and `Blazor`

 ---